Nick-Bae/Namju-AirBnB/README.md

 # Instructions on how to set up the repo to run locally.
 First, create .env file in backend root folder.
-There is.env_example Secon, run "npm install" in both folder backend and frontend Third, run "npm start" in both folder backend and frontend
+There is.env_example Second, run "npm install" in both folder backend and frontend Third, run "npm start" in both folder backend and frontend.

-Note this part of documentation is usually done last.
-It should not be expected to look polished until mostly everything else has been done.
+Enjoy!!